ankondeadlarx/gitlab/docs/planning/core_game_logic.md

 | CHECKERS | Declares the Checker Game Type   |
 | WHIST    | Declares the Whist Game Type     |

-- There will be a `PieceType` enum which declares the type of piece
+- There will be a `PieceType` enum which contains all the types of Pieces

 | Enum    | Description                          |
 |---------|--------------------------------------|